-OP Coder will competently assign ICD-10CM or CPT-4 codes to more complex outpatient accounts for billing, internal and external reporting, research, and regulatory compliance.
+This position will competently assign ICD-10CM or CPT-4 codes to more complex outpatient accounts for billing, internal and external reporting, research, and regulatory compliance.
 Utilizes an encoder and computer assisted coding (CAC) software to achieve accurate and thorough coding.
+Is responsible for resolving medical necessity edits, and extracting data for the medical record abstract.
+Queries physicians on documentation needed for coding.
 Researches complex coding scenarios.
 OP Coder analyzes clinical documentation; assign appropriate diagnosis, procedure, and, in some cases, level of service codes; and abstracts the codes and other clinical data.
 This information is then used to determine reimbursement levels, assess quality of care, study patterns of illness and injuries, compare healthcare data between facilities and between physicians, and meet regulatory and payer reporting requirements.

 Maintains knowledge of, and complies with, all relevant laws, regulations, policies, procedures and standards.

 Assigns ICD-10-CM or CPT codes to all diagnoses, treatments, and procedures on complex hospital outpatient or department visits.

 Is able to research and understand simple and moderately complex coding issues.